pygmyperch/sequoia/README.md

-If devtools::install_github("jiscah/sequoia") does not work, the following might: download the zip, install the package from the zip file using install.packages("E:/Sequoia/test/sequoia_0.3.zip", repos=NULL, type="binary") , and if necessary rename the folder in R\library from `sequoia-master' to `sequoia'.
+If devtools::install_github("jiscah/sequoia") does not work, the following might: download the zip, install the package from the zip file using install.packages("E:/Sequoia/test/sequoia_0.3.zip", repos=NULL, type="binary") , and if necessary rename the folder in R\library from `sequoia-master` to `sequoia`.

 For further information, please contact  jisca.huisman@gmail.com